devinit/ddw-analyst-ui/README.md

 This is set up to run with [Cypress](https://www.cypress.io/), and only locally at the moment.

+1. Update the `baseUrl` option in the `cypress.json` file to one that suits your current need
-1. Setup test users as specified in the `frontend/cypress/fixtures/users.json` file, with the password as the email
+2. Setup test users as specified in the `frontend/cypress/fixtures/users.json` file
-2. Run `npm run cy:run` for headless tests and `npm run cy:open` for interactive tests in a browser.
+3. Run `npm run cy:run` for headless tests and `npm run cy:open` for interactive tests in a browser.

 ### Postman Setup for API Testing